 You can do a standardized test like the school does.
 Your child can also attend the public school annual testing.

-You can pick a different test from a list of approved test that you can have administered in different ways.
+You can pick a different test from a list of approved tests that you can have administered in different ways.
 Some require you to use a certified teacher.
 Some testing websites act as the supervisor and you can proctor the test to your own child.

 There you have it, the nuts and bolts of homeschooling in Washington State.